junjinju/opensource-project/README.md

 Basic tutorials for using and developing the service can be found in the [**USER GUIDE**](user-guide.md) and [**DEVELOPER GUIDE**](developer-guide.md), respectively.
 The complete source code for this service is also available [**HEAR**](./source-code). <br>

+## Final Report
+The following content is based on the project proposal and may differ from the actual implementation.
+For accurate details, please refer to [**the final report**](oss-basic-final-report.pdf).

 <br>

 # **CONTENTS**